 4. Addressing the Financialization of Housing and the Loss of Affordable Housing for Families

 The National Housing Strategy has failed to address the financialization of housing, through which investors buy up affordable rental housing and “upgrade” it to house more affluent households, displacing low-income families from the communities in which they have traditionally lived.
-These mass tenant displacement and gentrification projects, driven by large corporate landlords, most affect already-marginalized families and children like immigrants, racialized people, low-income tenants, and people receiving public assistance.
+These mass tenant displacement and gentrification projects, driven by large corporate landlords, most affect already-marginalized families and children including immigrants, racialized people, low-income tenants, and people receiving public assistance.
 Further, the federal government continues to provide tax breaks to corporate investors such as Real Estate Investment Trusts.
 The result is that more affordable housing for families is lost every year through speculation and gentrification than is being developed through newly built or acquired housing under federal and provincial/territorial housing programs.